rogerclarkmelbourne/Arduino_STM32/STM32F1/libraries/USBComposite/README.md

 ```
 The maximum and default packet size is 64.
 Smaller packet sizes have not been thoroughly tested and may slow things down.
 In
 particular, for HID you should make sure your packet size is sufficient for your largest HID report.
 The CompositeSerial
 device also has a control channel whose 16 byte packet size is not adjustable.
+Note that for reasons that I do not currently
+understand, CompositeSerial RX packets must be a power of two in size.

-Note that in the above, RX and TX are from the point of view of the MCU, not the host (i.e., RX corresponds to USB Out and TX
+Note also that in the above, RX and TX are from the point of view of the MCU, not the host (i.e., RX corresponds to USB Out and TX
 to USB In).

 ## Endpoint limitations

-There is one bidirectional endpoint 0 that all endpoints share, and the hardware allows for seven more.
-Here are
+There is one bidirectional endpoint 0 that all endpoints share, and the hardware allows for seven more in each direction,
-how many endpoints besides endpoint 0 are needed for each plugin:
+but there are some complications in that the same endpoint number when used in different directions must have some
+of the same parameters.
+The USBComposite library takes care of these complications when allocating endpoints, but if you
+have too many plugins, you USBComposite.begin() will return `false` to indicate that you've used up too many.

+This is pretty complicated, but a rule of thumb for having enough endpoints is to make sure that when you add up the
+following contributions for the plugins you use, your total is at most seven.

-* USB Serial: 3
+* USB Serial: 2 (= 2 TX, 1 RX)

-* USB HID: 1
+* USB HID: 1 (= 1 TX)

-* USB Mass Storage: 2
+* USB Mass Storage: 1 (= 1 TX, 1 RX)

-* USB MIDI: 2
+* USB MIDI: 1 (= 1 TX, 1 RX)

-* XBox360 Controller: 2
+* XBox360 Controller: 1 per controller (= 1 TX, 1 RX)

-When combining plugins, make sure the count of these endpoints does not exceed 7.
-For instance, USB Serial + USB Mass Storage +
-USB MIDI + USB HID adds up to 8, which is too much.
+* USB Audio: 1 (= 1 TX or 1 RX depending on mode)

+* USB Multi Serial: 2 per port (= 2 TX, 1 RX)